databacker/mysql-backup/README.md

 2. Restore from a local file using ssl: `docker run -e DB_SERVER=gotodb.example.com -e DB_USER=user123 -e DB_PASS=pass123 -e DB_RESTORE_TARGET=/backup/db_backup_201509271627.gz -e RESTORE_OPTS="--ssl-cert /certs/client-cert.pem --ssl-key /certs/client-key.pem" -v /local/path:/backup -v /local/certs:/certs databack/mysql-backup`
 3. Restore from an SMB file: `docker run -e DB_SERVER=gotodb.example.com -e DB_USER=user123 -e DB_PASS=pass123 -e DB_RESTORE_TARGET=smb://smbserver/share1/backup/db_backup_201509271627.gz databack/mysql-backup`
 4. Restore from an S3 file: `docker run -e DB_SERVER=gotodb.example.com -e AWS_ACCESS_KEY_ID=awskeyid -e AWS_SECRET_ACCESS_KEY=secret -e AWS_DEFAULT_REGION=eu-central-1 -e DB_USER=user123 -e DB_PASS=pass123 -e DB_RESTORE_TARGET=s3://bucket/path/db_backup_201509271627.gz databack/mysql-backup`

+### Restore specific databases
+If you have multiple schemas in your database, you can choose to restore only some of them.

+To do this, you must dump your database using `DB_DUMP_BY_SCHEMA=true`, then restore using `DB_NAMES` to specify the schemas you want restored.

+When doing this, schemas will be restored with their original name.
+To restore under other names, you must use `SINGLE_DATABASE=true` on both dump and restore, and you can only do it one schema at a time.

+#### Examples:
+1. Dump a multi-schemas database and restore only some of them:
+   * `docker run -e DB_SERVER=gotodb.example.com -e DB_USER=user123 -e DB_PASS=pass123 -e DB_DUMP_BY_SCHEMA=true -v /local/path:/backup databack/mysql-backup`
+   * `docker run -e DB_SERVER=gotodb.example.com -e DB_USER=user123 -e DB_PASS=pass123 -e DB_RESTORE_TARGET=/backup/db_backup_201509271627.gz -e DB_NAMES="database1 database3" -v /local/path:/backup databack/mysql-backup`
+2. Dump and restore a schema under a different name:
+   * `docker run -e DB_SERVER=gotodb.example.com -e DB_USER=user123 -e DB_PASS=pass123 -e SINGLE_DATABASE=true -e DB_NAMES=database1 -v /local/path:/backup databack/mysql-backup`
+   * `docker run -e DB_SERVER=gotodb.example.com -e DB_USER=user123 -e DB_PASS=pass123 -e DB_RESTORE_TARGET=/backup/db_backup_201509271627.gz -e SINGLE_DATABASE=true DB_NAMES=newdatabase1 -v /local/path:/backup databack/mysql-backup`

 ### Restore when using docker-compose
 `docker-compose` automagically creates a network when started. `docker run` simply attaches to the bridge network.
 If you are trying to communicate with a mysql container started by docker-compose, you'll need to specify the network in your command arguments.
 You can use `docker network ls` to see what network is being used, or you can declare a network in your docker-compose.yml.